LennartAJansson/IntroCore/Docs/UsingIConfiguration.md

 }
 ```

-Next, open up the properties for the project file and select the tab named Debug, in the Application arguments you add following string:
+Next, open up the properties for the project and select the tab named Debug, in the Application arguments you add following string:

 `CmdGroup:CmdValue="This is a value from commandline"`